doctrine/DoctrineMongoDBBundle/Resources/doc/config.rst

   this path is relative it is assumed to be relative to the bundle root.
 This only works if the name of your mapping is a bundle name.
-If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.root_dir%).
+If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.project_dir%).

 - ``prefix`` A common namespace prefix that all documents of this mapping share.
 This prefix should never conflict with prefixes of other defined